pedohorse/hpaste/README.md

 Works for both python2 and python3 builds. however there are some early 18.5 and 18.0 python3 builds that lack certain libs, but that bug has been fixed in later builds.

-**Note: 19.5.303 production build has a bug in it's version of PyCrypto, so cryptography does not work.
+**Note: 19.5.303 production build with python3.9 has a bug in it's version of PyCrypto, so cryptography does not work.
 Hope SideFX fixes it in the next build.**
 **Note: 18.0.348 production build is known to have Qt issues, which seems to be solved starting from build 353**

 You can read a bit more about it in here: